There are very few good choices when it comes to online courses for learning Russian.

 Lessons are presented as podcasts but also accompanied by audio dialogues and vocabulary which suits those of us who don’t like long English explanations.

 Rocket Russian makes use of what I named the ‘chunking approach’ (my own developed language learning method) which means that lessons are delivered in bite-size pieces/chunks rather than explicit grammar rules.

 This makes learning more enjoyable and far less stressful (and a more natural way to learn!).

-Here’s a quick video demo that I made of the 2016 edition (heavily improved in the new 2018 edition) exploring the French, Spanish and Arabic versions of Rocket Languages:
+Here’s a quick video demo that I made of an earlier edition (now heavily improved in the new 2019 edition) exploring the French, Spanish and Arabic versions of Rocket Languages:

 Rocket Russian is basically the same except that it includes some extensive reading and writing lessons in Cyrillic.

 Rocket’s also available in the following languages: French, Spanish, Korean, Portuguese, Arabic (Egyptian), Italian, Hindi, German, Chinese (Mandarin), Sign Language (American) and English (for Spanish speakers).